Continuing Education Activity

 Patients with severe renal impairment:

-Patients with hepatic impairment: *avoid HMG Co-A inhibitors
+Patients with hepatic impairment should avoid HMG Co-A inhibitors.

 Some common adverse effects associated with pravastatin therapy include nausea and vomiting, dizziness, arthralgia, myalgia, headache, constipation, diarrhea, abdominal pain, flushing, dyspepsia, insomnia, increased creatine phosphokinase, and urinary tract infection.
 Fatigue, pruritus, rash, cough, heartburn, and flu-like symptoms may also present in patients taking pravastatin.